Chaga Mushroom

 The following text is meant for informational purposes only.
 It is not meant to diagnose or treat any illness or injury.
 Always consult with a physician or other qualified medical care provider concerning the diagnosis and treatment of any illness or injury.

-Medicinal Uses:
+Traditional Medicinal Uses:

 Medicinally is where this mushroom comes into its own.
 Siberians call chaga the "Gift from God", or the "Mushroom of Immortality".
 The Japanese call it the "Diamond of the Forest".
 While the Chinese call it the "King of Plants'.
 Knowing that the Chinese have a rich history with medicinal plants, this says quite a lot.
 It is an excellent Adaptogen.
 It has also been shown to be highly effective at treating cancer.
-The Russian author Alexander Solzhenitsyn wrote about how he cured his own cancer using Inonotus obliquus.
+The Russian author Alexander Solzhenitsyn wrote about how his own stomach cancer was cured by using Inonotus obliquus.
 I have read an account of a Russian study where Psoriasis patients were treated with Chaga, and it cured their Psoriasis.
 This may mean it will also be effective at treating psoriatic arthritis, and other immune related arthritises.
 Chaga has an immune-modulating effect.
 Meaning that it normalizes the response of your immune system.
 If you have an overactive immune system it actually begins attacking your body.
 Examples of this are Rheumatoid and Psoriatic Arthritis, and Crohn's Disease.
 I read a published abstract from a clinical trial performed on 20 IBD patients and a control group of 20 healthy individuals.
 The results were amazing.
 Chaga extract was shown to reduce Lymphocytes by 54.9% in the IBD patients and 34.9% in the control group.
 If you have an under-active immune system, Chaga will build your immune system so that you can fight off the bugs each of us comes into contact with on a daily basis.

 This mushroom must be studied in greater depth by this country.
 I believe however, that the studies must be conducted using complete extracts rather than attempting to identify individual phytochemicals which can then by synthesized by drug manufacturers.